johnharnett/smudge-clean/README.md

 ## To run the example ##

 What we're trying to accomplish here is to have a web.config or app.config with config values for local development (like Amazon Keys) but that are not available on GitHub.

-The .clean filter will be used to empty the Values of the configs whenever you CHECK IN (Push to the repo).
-The Smudge will be used to set the values of the config whenever you CHECK OUT.
+The .clean filter will be used to empty the Values of the configs whenever you **CHECK IN** (Push to the repo).

+The .smudge will be used to set the values of the config whenever you **CHECK OUT**.

 To test it properly: